sebastianritterg/sebastianritterg.github.io/index.md

 ## About me

-I am a PhD student in Economics at the University of Barcelona, supervised by Vicente Royuela.
+I am a PhD student in Economics at the University of Barcelona.
 My research focuses on the economics of migration—linguistic barriers, digital/green transitions and environmental migration—and regional economics & spatial analysis with causal-inference methods.

 ## Contact